dusklinux/.git_dotfiles_dir/README.md

 # Installation 💿
 ## 📦 Method 1: Existing Arch Install (Recommended)

-**Best for:** Users who already have a fresh and unconfigured Arch + Hyprland installed via `archinstall scritp` or manual installation.
-(Do so with the arch iso if you haven't already, make sure to choose btrfs for file system format and hyprland for window manager)
+**Best for:** Users who already have a fresh, unconfigured Arch Linux installation with Hyprland, set up either via the archinstall script or through a manual install.
+If you have not installed yet, use the Arch ISO and ensure you select Btrfs as the filesystem and Hyprland as the window manager.

 ### Step 1: Clone Dotfiles (Bare Repo Method)